 If you have (or have had) prostate cancer, you probably want to know if there are things you can do that might lower your risk of the cancer growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
 While there are some things you can do that might be helpful, more research is needed to know for sure.

-Some studies have suggested that eating a healthy diet that is rich in vegetables and lower in animal fats might be helpful, but more research is needed to be sure.
-However, we do know that a healthy diet can have positive effects on your overall health, with benefits that extend beyond your risk of prostate or other cancers.
+Some studies have linked eating a diet that is high in added sugars, meat, and fat to a higher chance of dying from prostate cancer.
+But eating a “Mediterranean” diet pattern with foods such as fruits, vegetables, and whole grains, has been associated with a lower chance of dying.
+So eating a diet rich in fruits and vegetables and lower in animal fats might be helpful, but more research is needed to be sure.
+We do know that a healthy diet can have positive effects on your overall health, with benefits that extend beyond your risk of prostate or other cancers.

 So far, no dietary supplements have been shown to clearly help lower the risk of prostate cancer progressing or coming back.
 In fact, some research has suggested that some supplements, such as selenium, might even be harmful.
 This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.